Epson Sublimation Printer – Convert an Ecotank Printer!

 You can make a TON of different items including shirts, mugs, glassware, tech accessories, home decor items, and more!
-It has gained popularity with home crafters in recent years due to the launch of Cricut Infusible Ink, which uses the sublimation process.
+(One of my favorite items to make are sublimation tumblers!)
+Sublimation has gained popularity with home crafters in recent years due to the launch of Cricut Infusible Ink, which uses the sublimation process.
 Sublimation requires specific blank items made from polyester or coated with polyester to accept the sublimation ink.

 I am a huge fan of Cricut Infusible Ink, and I am really excited to use my own designs and drawings for sublimation!
-If you would like to print your own sublimation designs at home, I’m here to show you how.
+If you would like to print your own sublimation transfers at home, I’m here to show you how.

 What you Need to Convert an Inkjet Printer for Sublimation